Local field: Theory of local fields

 This theory includes the study of types of local fields, extensions of local fields using Hensel's lemma, Galois extensions of local fields, ramification groups filtrations of Galois groups of local fields, the behavior of the norm map on local fields, the local reciprocity homomorphism and existence theorem in local class field theory, local Langlands correspondence, Hodge-Tate theory (also called p-adic Hodge theory), explicit formulas for the Hilbert symbol in local class field theory, see e.g.

+Variant definitions

+The definition for "local field" adopted in this article, as a locally compact Hausdorff non-discrete topological field, is common today.
+Some authors however reserve the term "local field" for what we have called "non-Archimedian local field".

+Research papers in modern number theory often consider a more general notion of non-Archimedean local field, requiring only that they be complete with respect to a discrete valuation and that the residue field be perfect of positive characteristic, not necessarily finite.

+Serre in his 1962 book Local Fields defined "local fields" as fields that are complete with respect to a discrete valuation, without any restriction on the residue field, leading to a notion that is more general still.

 Higher-dimensional local fields

 A local field is sometimes called a one-dimensional local field.

 A non-Archimedean local field can be viewed as the field of fractions of the completion of the local ring of a one-dimensional arithmetic scheme of rank 1 at its non-singular point.